mateoferrari97/mateoferrari97/README.md

 My name is Mateo, I'm from Argentina and I'm a Software Backend Engineer.

 * Working for [@MercadoLibre](https://www.mercadolibre.com) as a Ssr.
 Software Engineer.
-* Studying Data Science at Universidad de Buenos Aires... before that I was studying Software Engineering (Incomplete)
+* Studying Data Science at Universidad de Buenos Aires... before that I was studying Software Engineering

 ## Skills 👨‍🔬
 * Using Golang since 2019.